PeterSamehShafik/GPTalk_B/README.md

-# GameStore Server
+# GPTalk Server

-   GameStore is a backend server using NodeJs, ExpressJs and Mongodb.
+   GPTalk_B is a backend server using NodeJs, ExpressJs and Mongodb.

 ## Secuirty & Services